Ramcoinx/ramcoin/README.md

 # ramcoin
-Royal Algorithm Money
-Bitcoin uses peer-to-peer technology to operate with no central authority or banks; managing transactions and the issuing of bitcoins is carried out collectively by the network.
+Royal Algorithm Money.
+RAM uses peer-to-peer technology to operate with no central authority or banks; managing transactions and the issuing of bitcoins is carried out collectively by the network.
+Works on block chain